NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_plot_refl_spectra.md

 ## Read in the AOP Directional Reflectance Image

-We will start at the ending point of the last tutorial.
+As should be familiar by now from the previous tutorials in this series, we'll start by pulling in the AOP data.
 For this exercise we will only read directional reflectance data from SOAP collected in 2021:

 ```javascript
 // Filter image collection by date and site